aerleon/aerleon/docs/reference/generators.md

 When a non-deny term is processed for ACL generation, the `ct state new` is added to the resulting policy to ensure only valid incoming connections for that term is accepted.
 This means invalid state packets are dropped by default.

 An implementation design for this generator is that terms with options 'established', 'tcp-established' will not rendered in the final NFT configuration.

+### Transit (forward) policies

+The `forward` hook renders a base chain of `type filter hook forward`, for policy applied to routed/transit traffic rather than to traffic terminating on (or originating from) the host.
+Terms in a forward filter typically pair with the `source-interface` and `destination-interface` keywords to express which way traffic is crossing the box.

 ### Reporting bugs